-In fulfilling part of its oversight role, the Human Resources and Compensation Committee has reviewed CN's integrated approach to executive and high-potential talent management and succession planning, ensuring a pipeline of leaders is in place to drive both short and long-term performance.
+In fulfilling part of its oversight role, the Human Resources and Compensation Committee has reviewed CN's integrated approach to executive and high-potential talent management and succession planning, ensuring a pipeline of leaders is in place to drive both short- and long-term performance.
 The Committee considered processes and practices for leadership development and reviewed the depth of succession pools for senior leadership roles across the Company.

-In this regard, CN has developed and implemented a number of Company-wide and innovative diversity initiatives relating to CN has developed and implemented a number of companywide innovative diversity initiatives relating to women.
+In this regard, CN has developed and implemented a number of Companywide and innovative diversity initiatives relating to women.

-women.
 These initiatives provide training, development and mentorship opportunities to assist women employees at CN to:

-- understand opportunities for personal and professional growth within the Company; - further develop their confidence in operations; - build strong partnerships with fellow employees and communities where CN has operations; and - gain access to mentoring and networking opportunities.
+- · understand opportunities for personal and professional growth within the Company; - further develop their confidence in operations; - build strong partnerships with fellow employees and communities where CN has operations; and - gain access to mentoring and networking opportunities.